YahooArchive/cronshot/README.md

 cronshot.js
 ===========

-Node module that allows you to schedule cron jobs to take and store web page screenshots anywhere
+Node module that allows you to schedule cron jobs to take, alter, and store web page screenshots

 ## How